Recurrent Memory Transformer

 In our experiments we compared RMT with Transformer baseline and Transformer-XL which is a well-known modification of Transformer for long sequences.
 RMT almost perfectly solves Copy, Reverse as well as quadratic equations tasks for sequences consisting of multiple segments outperforming Transformer-XL.
 It also demonstrates quality for associative retrieval task on par with Transformer-XL.
 As expected, baseline Transformer fails to solve these tasks for multi-segment settings.

-RMT trained as language model significantly ahead of Transformer baseline and shows quality metrics similar to Transformer-XL but for up to 10 times smaller memory size.
+RMT trained as a language model performs significantly ahead of Transformer baseline and shows quality metrics similar to Transformer-XL but for up to 10 times smaller memory size.
 Experimental results demonstrate that for fixed memory size backpropagating gradients for more segments improves performance of RMT.
+Proposed approach to memory augmentation is quite universal and might be easily applied to any pretrained transformer based model as demonstrated by achievement of state of the art results for long text classification task by fine tuning a combination of RoBERTa and RMT.

 Analysis of attention maps suggests that better RMT performance can be related to more effective storage of input representations in dedicated memory tokens compared to mixing representations storage in Transformer-XL.
 RMT could be combined with Transformer-XL cache and improve the performance of both models.

 Overall, results of the study show that dedicated memory storage and recurrence provided by Recurrent Memory Transformer make it a promising architecture for applications that require learning of long-term dependencies and general purpose in-memory processing, such as algorithmic tasks and reasoning.
 Furthermore, we believe that RMT could open the way for adding memory and recurrence to other models in the Transformer family.

-\begin{ack} This work was supported by a grant for research centers in the field of artificial intelligence, provided by the Analytical Center for the Government of the Russian Federation in accordance with the subsidy agreement (agreement identifier 000000D730321P5Q0002) and the agreement with the Moscow Institute of Physics and Technology dated November 1, 2021 No. 70-2021-00138 \end{ack}
+\begin{ack} This work was supported by a grant for research centers in the field of artificial intelligence, provided by the Analytical Center for the Government of the Russian Federation in accordance with the subsidy agreement (agreement identifier 000000D730321P5Q0002) and the agreement with the Moscow Institute of Physics and Technology dated November 1, 2021 No. 70-2021-00138. \end{ack}

 {

 }